Panther AI (Beta)

 Search results AI summary: Summarize a set of result events.

-When using Panther AI triage and summarization as well as running your own prompts, you may want to view previous responses or rename, pin, or delete certain interactions.
+When using Panther AI triage and summarization as well as running your own prompts, you may want to view previous responses or rename, pin, save, or delete certain interactions.
 Learn how to perform these actions in Managing Panther AI Response History.

 There are also AI GraphQL API operations available to Cloud Connected customers and SaaS customers with "pass-through billing"—view them in the GraphQL API schema.